-ICC seeks arrest of Taliban leaders over alleged persecution of women
+ICC seeks arrests of Taliban leaders over alleged persecution of women

 “This is a crucial step to hold accountable all those allegedly responsible for the gender-based deprivation of fundamental rights to education, to free movement and free expression, to private and family life, to free assembly, and to physical integrity and autonomy.”

-The US-based Human Rights Watch also welcomed the decision.
+Human Rights Watch also welcomed the decision.

 “Senior Taliban leaders are now wanted men for their alleged persecution of women, girls, and gender non-conforming people.
 The international community should fully back the ICC in its critical work in Afghanistan and globally, including through concerted efforts to enforce the court’s warrants,” Liz Evenson, the group’s international justice director, said in a statement.